Principal Investigator

 Felix Lahann

-Felix Lahann is a Freshman at the University of Michigan studying Cognitive Science on the “Decision and Cognition” track and is planning on minoring in Computer Science.
+Felix Lahann is a Sophomore at the University of Michigan studying Cognitive Science on the “Decision and Cognition” track and is planning on minoring in Computer Science.
 Additionally, he has an interest in researching the intersection between neuroeconomics, decision-making, and artificial intelligence.
 During his free time, he likes to read mystery novels and play soccer.

 Helena Marano

-I am a Sophomore at The University of Michigan studying economics and Cognitive Science; Decision and Cognition with a minor in Middle East Studies.
+I am a Junior at The University of Michigan studying economics and Cognitive Science; Decision and Cognition with a minor in Middle East Studies.
 I am interested in decision making, particularly in the context of digital behavior and influence.
 For the credits I have that are not filled by economics, cognitive science, or information science, I will be in as many history classes as I can fit.